paralleldrive/sudolang-llm-support/sudolang.sudo.md

 ## Interfaces

 Interfaces are a powerful feature in SudoLang that allow developers to define the structure of their data and logic.
 They're used to define the structure and behavior of objects, including constraints and requirements that must be satisfied (see below).
+The `interface` keyword is optional.

 ## Requirements